yairemartinez/active-directory-labs/labs/phase5_automation.md

 After the script completed, Active Directory Users and Computers (ADUC) was used to verify that all users were created in the correct OU and that group memberships were applied as intended.

 ### Screenshot:
-PowerShell execution of `New-BulkUsers.ps1` showing successful creation messages and ADUC view confirming newly created users and security groups
+**PowerShell execution of `New-BulkUsers.ps1` showing successful creation messages and ADUC view confirming newly created users and security group:**

 <img width="600" height="400" alt="Screenshot from 2025-12-21 22-25-12" src="https://github.com/user-attachments/assets/2283f790-9199-4084-a2a5-684d0a1be629" />